 SAWEN was formally launched during the Second Meeting of the South Asia Experts Group on Illegal Wildlife Trade held on January 29-30, 2011 in Paro, Bhutan.
 The meeting agreed to an action-oriented work plan, establishment of SAWEN Secretariat to be hosted by the Government of Nepal, governance and operational structure of SAWEN, and the need for strategic collaboration on communications and fund-raising.
 The SAWEN Secretariat was formally established on April 20, 2011 in Kathmandu, Nepal.
 The meeting agreed that the Director General of Department of National Parks and Wildlife Conservation (DNPWC), Nepal would serve as the Chief Enforcement Coordinator (CEC) of SAWEN until further provision is made.

-SAWEN was thus established as an inter-governmental enforcement support body of the South Asian countries represented by Islamic Republic of Afghanistan, People’s Republic of Bangladesh, Kingdom of Bhutan, Republic of India, Republic of Maldives, Nepal, Republic of Pakistan and Democratic Socialist Republic of Sri Lanka.
+SAWEN was thus established as an intergovernmental law enforcement support body of the South Asian countries represented by Islamic Republic of Afghanistan, People’s Republic of Bangladesh, Kingdom of Bhutan, Republic of India, Republic of Maldives, Nepal, Republic of Pakistan and Democratic Socialist Republic of Sri Lanka.